21 Dec What Are Our Chances for Accreditation Reaffirmation Success?

 Resources for Your Accreditation Reports

 As such, I’ve written a few articles on the topic of practically managing successful accreditation reports.
 If you are tasked with managing your institution’s accreditation process or writing the report, you may be interested in Five Tips for Accreditation Liaisons for Effectively Preparing Your Reaffirmation of Accreditation Report.
 Additionally, if your institution was one of the 30% of institutions with a follow-up report (e.g., special report, monitoring report, interim report), check out my article on Six+ Effective Strategies for Writing Special Reports, Monitoring Reports, Interim Reports for an Accreditor.
-I’ve written and edited my fair share of these reports, and I share some practical advice for writing reports that result in a successful outcome for the institution.
+I’ve written and edited my fair share of these reports.
+I share some practical advice for writing reports that result in a successful outcome for the institution.

 Lastly, it is easy to get caught up in the busyness of accreditation reports and visits.
 Remember that your accreditor is rooting for your institutional success.
 They literally want you and your institution to succeed.
 I find that most staff at accreditors say, ‘we are here to help the institution; reach out if you have questions.’
 I know many people wonder, “Do they really mean it?
 Can I really call if I have a question without it being held against the institution?”
-In my experience, I have found that the offer to help to be quite genuine and quite advantageous to the institution.
+I have found the offer to help to be quite genuine and quite advantageous to the institution.